-The step command allows program instructions to be sequentially analyzed by causing the emulation processor to execute a specified number of instructions.
-The contents of the processor registers and the contents of emulation or user memory can be displayed after each step command has been completed.
+The "step" command allows program instructions to be sequentially analyzed by causing the emulation processor to execute a specified number of instructions.
+The contents of the processor registers and the contents of emulation or user memory can be displayed after each "step" command has been completed.

-<# STEPS> determines how many instructions will be executed by the step command.
-The number of instructions to be executed can from <ADDRESS> from <ADDRESS> represents a state on the address bus which can be used to start a program run.
-The syntax requirements for <ADDRESS> are equivalent to those for <VALUE> as defined in stop_trace
+<# STEPS> <# STEPS> determines how many instuctions will be executed by the step command.
+The number of instructions to be executed can be entered in binary (B), decimal (D), octal (O or Q), or hexadecimal (H) notation.

+from <ADDRESS> from <ADDRESS> represents a state on the address bus which can be used to start a program run.
+The syntax requirements for <ADDRESS> are equivalent to those for <VALUE> as defined in stop\trace stop\trace